State Nursing Home Inspections: Overview and FAQ

 During health and safety inspections, state survey agencies (SAs) follow CMS guidelines to check for compliance with federal standards.
 Surveys are conducted on a 9-15 month cycle, occurring about once a year.
 They’re unannounced and may occur at any time of day or day of the week, including weekends.
 Inspections involve a thorough review of compliance with health and safety standards by evaluating nursing home conditions that affect the well-being of residents living in the facility, such as:

-After a nursing home passes a state inspection, it receives a CMS certification of compliance, which demonstrates compliance with federal regulations.
+After a nursing home passes a state inspection, it can then receive a CMS certification of compliance, which demonstrates compliance with federal regulations.
 This allows the facility to participate in Medicare or Medicaid programs.

 Who Conducts State Nursing Home Inspections?

 State survey agencies (SAs) conduct surveys for all SNFs and NFs, regardless of whether the facility is state-operated.
-The SA certifies CMS compliance or noncompliance for all nursing homes except for those classified as dually participating facilities, which get certified by the CMS Location for Medicare.
+The SA certifies CMS compliance or noncompliance for all nursing homes except for those classified as dually participating facilities, which get certified for Medicare purposes by their respective CMS location.

 Each state has its own state survey agency.
 They’re responsible for handling and investigating complaints, in addition to conducting inspections.
 The guidelines for the survey process for SNFs and NFs can be found in Chapter Seven of the CMS State Operations Manual.